mozilla/infosec.mozilla.org/docs/fundamentals/security_principles.md

     when behind a bastion host.

-## Use central identity management (Single-Sign On)
+## Use central identity management (Single Sign-On)

 **Goal:** Minimize credential theft and identity mismanagement by minimizing the handling of user credentials such as password, MFA to a set of dedicated systems.

 **Do**

--   Use an SSO (Single Sign On) solution that authenticates users credentials on your service’s behalf.
+-   Use an SSO (Single Sign-On) solution that authenticates users credentials on your service’s behalf.
 -   Servers update their user sessions from the SSO systems regularly to ensure the user is still active and valid.
 -   Use authorization (e.g. group membership) data from the SSO system (possibly, in addition to your own authorization data)